alchermd/ddb-apigw-blog/README.md

 The blog API is now accessible via the URL shown in the CDK output.

+## Usage

+An API Key is needed to access protected actions such as creation of posts and adding comments.
+To get one, you must create an account on the  `/register` endpoint and then log in using the `/login` endpoint.
+An API Key will then be returned as a response, which can then be added as an HTTP header in the form of `Authorization: api-key-1234` to access the protected resources.

 ## Table Design

 Below are notes and artifacts created pre-development to give structure to the project.